 Different types of spousal maintenance

-A lifetime order may be appropriate after a long marriage where there is a large disparity in the income/earning capacity of the parties or where there are young children and there is no realistic prospect of the recipient returning to work for the foreseeable future.
+A lifetime order may be appropriate after a long marriage where there is a large disparity in the income/earning capacity of the parties or where there are young children, and there is no realistic prospect of the recipient returning to work for the foreseeable future.

 A fixed term order is made for a specific number of years and may be either extendable or non-extendable.
-It tends to be used after a shorter marriage particularly if the children are older or there are no children.
-Term maintenance may be paid up until a specific future event such as the recipient being able to draw down on a pension or completing a period of re-training.
+It tends to be used after a shorter marriage, particularly if the children are older or there are no children.
+Term maintenance may be paid up until a specific future event, such as the recipient being able to draw down on a pension or completing a period of re-training.

-Some family Judges are of the view that these types of order should routinely be made where the recipient is the main carer of the children to allow that person to concentrate on looking after the children and/or to cover a situation where there is a dramatic change in circumstances.
-It is common for nominal orders to be made for a limited term that ties in with the children reaching a certain age or ceasing full time education.
+Some family Judges are of the view that these types of orders should routinely be made where the recipient is the main carer of the children to allow that person to concentrate on looking after the children and/or to cover a situation where there is a dramatic change in circumstances which would affect the welfare of the children.

 How much maintenance should I pay?

 The approach taken by the court is a complex balancing exercise in trying to achieve fairness.
 They will consider both parties’ reasonable needs and try to achieve an order that meets those needs.
-The parties’ previous lifestyle is a factor to be taken into consideration but the reality is that both parties will be expected to cut back in a situation where the needs of two households are to be met by what was previously only one.
+The parties’ previous lifestyle is a factor to be taken into consideration, but the reality is that both parties will be expected to cut back in a situation where the needs of two households are to be met by what was previously only one.

 Consideration will be given by the court as to how much of the recipient’s reasonable needs can be met by their own resources.
-These will include not only any earned income but also child support, tax credits and child benefit and any other income whether from investments/capital which could be used to generate an income.
+These will include not only any earned income but also child support, tax credits and child benefit and any other income, whether from investments/capital, which could be used to generate an income.

 A court is not going to expect a mother with young children to work a 40-hour week.
-They will however expect a mother with school age children to be working hours that fit in with child care particularly if the father is also able to deal with some of that care during the working week.
+They will, however, expect a mother with school age children to be working hours that fit in with child care, particularly if the father is also able to deal with some of that care during the working week.

-Spousal maintenance is often a complicated subject and it is certainly an emotive one.
-With advice from your lawyer the starting point should always be to carefully consider what your reasonable income needs are.
-If your own income does not meet those needs and your spouse has a higher income than you do then spousal maintenance may well be appropriate.
+Spousal maintenance is often a complicated subject, and it is certainly an emotive one.
+With advice from your lawyer, the starting point should always be to carefully consider what your reasonable income needs are.
+If your own income does not meet those needs and your spouse has a higher income than you do, then spousal maintenance may well be appropriate.